 Student Organization Advisor

 University Housing sponsors three student organizations that strive to enrich students’ lives through their involvement as leaders in the department, University, and community.
 Resident Directors receive the opportunity to advise the National Residence Hall Honorary (NRHH), Residence Hall Association (RHA), or our Resident Advisor Delegation (RAD).

 - NRHH is the premiere honorary group of on-campus leaders and is responsible for recognition, leadership development, service opportunities, and academic support for its members.

 - RHA is responsible for providing large-scale community development opportunities for the residential community as well as leadership development and governance for each residential community’s Hall Council.

-- The group formerly known as CLU is comprised of current Community Leaders/Resident Advisors whose mission is to advocate for and provide support to students in the CL/RA position.
-CLU focuses on providing feedback to University Housing surrounding programming elements of the department, compensation, and ventures to alleviate stress and build community among the CL/RA staff as a whole.
+- RAD is comprised of current Resident Advisors whose mission is to advocate for and provide support to their peers.
+RAD focuses on providing feedback to University Housing surrounding programming elements of the department, compensation, and ventures to alleviate stress and build community among the Resident Advisor staff as a whole.

 As a way to meet the needs of the field and prepare Resident Directors for their next role, each Resident Director completes an annual assessment project that relates to Residential Education.
 These projects may be completed in groups or solo, but a member of the Residential Education Leadership Team will serve as a mentor to Resident Directors throughout this process.